 My inter-disciplinary research spans across craft, design, anatomy, radiology, additive manufacturing and material science; but the key innovation isn’t the recreation of convincingly realistic 3D printed anatomy.
 Instead, my research focuses on the development of realistic tactility- how soft tissues responds to touch and manipulation during surgery - the vivid, multi-sensory cues associated with the experience of handling ‘living’ flesh.

 Validated by top UK surgeons, the synthetic tissues I create are not simply an indulgent exercise in technical capability, they are able to foster a new level of psychological immersion during surgical training not seen before.
 This is especially true when recreating high-pressure, real-life trauma scenarios, such as major thoracic trauma, that is rarely able to offer experiential, learner-focused training opportunities, when every second counts in patient survival.

-Copyright courtesy of: Richard Arm, Senior Research Fellow, School of Art & Design, 2019
+Copyright courtesy of: Richard Arm, Postgraduate Researcher, School of Art & Design, 2019

 Dr Stephen Badham - Fading Memory

 The picture shows real data from a study of visual memory for 4x4 grids of patterns.
 The left column is the original pattern that was studied, the middle column is memory for that pattern recalled immediately after study, the right column shows memory for that pattern when there was a 15-second delay between study it and recall.
 The darkness of each cell of the 4x4 grids represents the proportion of participants recalling that cell.

 I find it fascinating to see a visual depiction of fading memory over such a short timescale.

 The data are from BADHAM, S.P., ATKIN, C. and CASTRO, A., (in press).
 Homogeneity of memory errors in abstract visual pattern recall.
 Europe’s Journal of Psychology.